JasonCC/jasoncc.github.io/gnu_gcc_glibc/gnu-ifunc.md

 be mapped into virtual address space of the process, that doesn't necessarily translate to that full library being loaded into physical memory.
-Each page of the library will only loaded from disk into memory once it has been accessed, and once these pages have been loaded the can be shared between multiple executables.
+Each page of the library will only loaded from disk into memory once it has been accessed, and once these pages have been loaded they can be shared between multiple executables.

 The increased update effort is caused by the fact that the only way to update